arielezequielwork/Helldivers-2-Community-Crisis-Analysis/README.md

 # Helldivers 2 Community Crisis Analysis
 ## Project Overview

-This project analyzes the impact of the May 2024 PlayStation Network (PSN) controversy on the Helldivers 2 community.

-Using player activity, review sentiment, and community growth data, the analysis explores how a major public backlash affected player engagement, community sentiment, and overall player retention.
+Helldivers 2 experienced a major community crisis in May 2024 following the announcement of a mandatory PlayStation Network account requirement for PC players.
+The controversy generated widespread negative feedback and raised concerns regarding player retention, brand reputation, and community growth.

+This project evaluates the impact of the crisis by analyzing player activity, review sentiment, and follower growth trends to understand how community backlash translated into measurable business outcomes.

-## Business Question
+## Business Objectives

-**How did the PSN account requirement controversy impact community sentiment and player retention?**
+* Measure the impact of the PSN controversy on player engagement.
+* Evaluate changes in review sentiment before and after the announcement.
+* Assess whether community backlash translated into long-term player loss.
+* Identify indicators of community recovery following the crisis.

 ## Tools Used